nikazawila/awesome-engineering-manager-resources/README.md

 [Invisible Women: Exposing Data Bias in a World Designed for Men](https://amzn.to/3eMYspD) by Caroline Criado Perez
 [Atomic habits: Tiny Changes, Remarkable Results](https://amzn.to/3thvCTw) by James Clear
 [Your Time to Thrive: End Burnout, Increase Well-being, and Unlock Your Full Potential with the New Science of Microsteps](https://amzn.to/3hm93ur) by Marina Khidekel
 [The Five Dysfunctions of a Team: A Leadership Fable](https://amzn.to/2Qpqnnp) by Patrick M. Lencioni
+[The Charisma Myth: How Anyone Can Master the Art and Science of Personal Magnetism](https://amzn.to/3vp7pMH) by Olivia Fox Cabane

 ### Talks:
 [How to scale yourself as a first-time leader](https://www.youtube.com/watch?v=LKkohgxsZdI) by Poornima Vijayashanker